Published By Credit Suite at January 11th, 2016

 5. Set up a complete credit profile with Dun and Bradstreet

 6. Pay business bills that report to the business credit reporting agencies ahead of the due date.
 The earlier they are paid, the higher your business credit scores will be.

 7. Build solid payment history with many accounts being paid as-agreed or early each month.
-Building excellent business scores means you have many accounts reporting as paid-as-agreed.
-So get your credit, then keep using your credit to build a solid profile.
+Building excellent business scores means you have a lot of accounts reporting as paid-as-agreed.
+So get your credit, and then keep using your credit.
+So, this will help to build a solid profile.

 8. Monitor your business credit file.
 Keep an eye on your scores and the accounts that are reporting.